• Skip to primary navigation

 Image Credit: Flex-Able

 Look around in your gym, and you might see people with relatively weaker calves.
-Many people think that they cannot grow calves.
+Many people think that they cannot grow calves, so they just half-heartedly train them or ignore them entirely.
 While it may be hard, it is not impossible.
 Let’s take a look at a few reasons why your calves may not be growing.

 One reason your calves may not be the best, is genetics.
 Everyone is built different, muscle insertions are not the same on everyone.
 Some people may have very high calf insertions, so they do not have as much room to put the muscle mass on.
 Other people may have thick ankles, so even if their calves are larger it still appears that they have small calves.